barkbox/redis_reliable_queue/README.md

 =============
 Requires the redis gem.

-Adds Redis::Queue class which can be used as Distributed-Queue based on Redis.
+Adds Redis::ReliableQueue class which can be used as Distributed-Queue based on Redis.
 Redis is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
 It implements Reliable-queue pattern decribed here: http://redis.io/commands/rpoplpush.